JOJ0/discodos/README.md

 ```

-### Initializing the database and importing your discogs collection
+### Initializing the database and setting up the cli tools

 _Remove the ./ in front of the commands if you are on Windows!
 Also make sure you have the "py launcher" installed and .py files associated (see setup notes above)._